Welcome to Indigenous Studies at Nipissing University

 Emily Dalmer - Bachelor of Fine Arts (Honours) with a Minor in Native Studies, 2015, BEd, 2017

-With a strong base of transferrable skills in writing, research, and critical thinking, you will find that a Native Studies degree gives you a wide variety of career options to choose from.
+With a strong base of transferrable skills in writing, research, and critical thinking, you will find that a Indigenous Studies degree gives you a wide variety of career options to choose from.
 In addition, your knowledge of Native studies and well-developed cultural sensitivity will be highly valued by employers—especially in the government, arts, non-profit, human resources, and public relations sectors.

 You may pursue careers in areas as diverse as policy development, politics, Indigenous organization, social work, consulting, journalism, social service-related work, and much more.

 You may also continue your studies in Master and Doctorate-level programs, or professional schools like law or teaching.
-The growing demand for Native curriculum in schools means that education and teaching is a great career option.
+The growing demand for Indigenous curriculum in schools means that education and teaching is a great career option.